rianrainey/cupertinocast/README.md

 cd cupertinocast
 bundle install
 ./bin/setup
+echo 'development.key from recruiter here 123' > config/credentials/development.key
 ./bin/dev
 ```

 ## Troubleshooting

 If you can't access the weather_api key, you can create your own key on the [WeatherApi website](https://weatherapi.com/) and update `config/credentials/development.yml.enc` with the new key.
+Or email me and I can get it to you :)